siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 013 Gravity as Refraction.md

 $$

 If only one constitutive channel were perturbed, this first-order shift would be halved, giving the Newtonian half-value.
-The observed factor of two is therefore not an added correction.
-It is the signature of a full electromagnetic medium rather than an electric-only one.
+The factor of two is therefore not an added correction.
+It is forced by the ontology: a full electromagnetic medium rather than an electric-only one.

 In optics, when a wave propagates through a medium of varying speed, it bends toward the slower region.
 This is refraction.